Marching To Zion

 Just imagine the scene, a family starts out towards Jerusalem, and they start singing to pass the time, and to get them ready to meet God in His temple.
 As one road intersected with the next, the little family, began to meet up with other travelers going to worship, and they would continue to sing together.
 A small family of four would grow to a traveling group of 50, or 60, or more all singing praises to God getting their hearts and minds ready to be in His presence.

 With than in mind, here’s what I have planned for us to do over the next few weeks.
 I didn’t think we could talk about singing with out singing, so as we work our way through these 15 Psalms we are going to talk about it and then sing about it and then talk about it a little more.
-I am going to ask Nick to come up here and lead us in a song, and then we are going to get into our first Psalm of ascent found in Psalm 120.
+Every now and again during this series I am going to ask Phillip to lead us in a song, and then we we will continue our look at these Songs of Ascent.
+(Sing This World is Not My Home)

 A Longing for Home